 Always wanted to learn to dance but don’t think you’re cut out for it?

 At 5th Avenue Dance Studio we believe that everyone has the natural ability to dance, you just need the right instruction.
 We teach traditional, modern and contemporary Ballroom and Latin dances, from the elegance of Waltz, through to the Romance of Rumba, to the cheeky and high energy Salsa and Cha Cha.
 We are a Social Studio, so it is all about having fun!
 And if you want to be able to dance to any music, with any partner, on any size dance floor, we are the only dance studios on the Gold Coast who can help.
 We don’t teach timed choreography, routines or combinations, so you can take your dance moves anywhere.
-Find out more, and try us out, with a Free Private Lesson that can be taken any time Monday to Wednesday, Friday to Sunday – 8am to 9pm.
+Find out more, and try us out, with a Free Private Lesson that can be taken any time Sunday to Thursday – 8am to 8pm.